AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/setup-conda.md

     </figure>

-    !!! tip "Activating the `openscpca` conda environment" Whenever you are developing for OpenScPCA, you should work from this activated conda environment unless you are using a module-specific conda environment.
+    !!! tip "Activating the `openscpca` conda environment" Whenever you are developing for OpenScPCA, you should work from either the `openscpa` conda environment or a module-specific conda environment.
         At the start of any coding session, run `conda activate openscpca` to activate this environment.
         If you wish to deactivate the environment, you can run `conda deactivate`.